In addition to providing a fast way to configure Babel,

 babel-preset-env allows us to provide a list of browsers we want to be supported using a file named .browserslistrc.

 Within this file there are many ways in which we can specify our target list of browsers.
-The a good default configuration, which covers most of the browsers a developer could expect users to be on can be specified with:
+A good default configuration, which covers most of the browsers a developer could expect users to be on, can be specified with: